DennisFaucher/FillerWordsShock/README.md

 ##### Change #3 - Simplify and Intesify Spoken Filler Words

-The default display for flagged words is \[Word\]: Spotted - Start Time-End Time (Confidence%).
+The default display for discovered keywords is \[Word\]: Spotted - Start Time-End Time (Confidence%).
 For example:

 **Dennis**: Spotted - 7.26-7.94s (90%)